vahiwe/production-grade-k8s-kops/README.md

 terraform init
 ```

-Now, create a `terraform.tfvars` file containing the required variables.
-Refer to the `data` subdirectory for variable definitions.
+Refer to the `kubernetes.tf` file to view the output of Kops generated Terraform manifests.

 Once the variables are set, review the proposed changes with `terraform plan` and apply them with `terraform apply`:
 ```bash